Matte 3D render of curled cinnamon bark sticks in warm amber tones

 Quick answer

 Cinnamon's volatile oils activate TRPA1 warming receptors and dilate blood vessels, driving circulation into stagnant tissue.
-Unlike menthol (which masks pain through cold receptors), cinnamon addresses the underlying stagnation that Chinese medicine practitioners have treated for millennia.

 Cinnamon is one of the oldest medicinal substances in continuous use.
 Egyptian papyri from 1550 BCE list it as a remedy.
 Chinese medical texts from the Han Dynasty (200 BCE) classify it as a warming herb that "opens the channels and moves blood."
 Ayurvedic practitioners have prescribed it for circulation and digestive heat for over 3,000 years.

 Medicinal cinnamon — Cinnamomum cassia in Chinese medicine, Cinnamomum verum in Ayurveda — is one of the most powerful warming herbs in any pharmacopoeia.
 When applied topically, its volatile oils penetrate tissue rapidly, dilate local blood vessels, and create the deep warmth that practitioners have relied on for millennia.
+It is now being researched for its beneficial effects on lowering high blood sugar.

 Gui Zhi: Cinnamon Twig in Chinese Medicine